lucas-242/Kazi/README.md

 <h2 align="center">About 📖</h2>

 <p>
-  My services is an app to keep track of your personal or work services.
+  Kazi is an app to keep track of your personal or work services.
 For example, if you are a hairdresser, you can register and track all hair styles that you have done in that day.
 </p>

 ---